Acupressure Points for Gas Relieve and Prevention

 5. Alternatively, you can massage the area for extra relief.

-6. Exercise as it helps with bloating and reduces back pain.
+6. Exercising helps with bloating and reduces back pain.

 7. Another fantastic home remedy is to drink a tablespoon of apple cider vinegar mixed with a glass of water.